9 Great Events Taking Place in the Lake District This Spring

 There’s always something going on in the Lakes, with events catering for all ages and Spring is no different.

-Here’s a quick roundup of our favourite events taking place in the Lake District in the next few months.
+Here’s a quick roundup of our favourite events taking place in the Lake District this Spring.

 Designer Den Build – Grizedale Forest & Visitor Centre